The testing season has started.

 Assess your SAT tutor based on his or her likeness to stick to official study materials released by the College Boards.
 Study material and practice tests produced by other companies try to be as close as possible to the real thing but do not get it exactly right.
 Your tutor should follow the official guides for study but can help your child develop a deeper understanding by delving into supplementary materials.

 How to Cope up with Test Anxiety?

-A lot of students prepare for the D-day but often fail to practise anxiety coping mechanisms for the test day.
+A lot of students prepare for the D-day but often fail to practice anxiety coping mechanisms for the test day.
 Anxiety induced during the test can hugely affect a test-taker’s performance, in turn hampering your child’s chances towards a good SAT score.

 Test anxiety and time management are one of the two most common struggles students face when writing the SAT.
 Therefore, it’s important to ask your tutor what experience he/she has when dealing with both and what is the tutor’s approach to combat such weaknesses in students.
 A good tutor will be easily able to explain their strategies.

 Does your Tutor Provide a Comprehensive Prep Guidance?

 A good tutor’s influence on a student should not be limited to the study session.
 Rather, it extends over the entire preparation period.
 The best tutors will do more than teaching you concepts or answering questions during the study session.
 They will motivate you to push your hard limits, inspire you to be creative with grasping concepts and help you mitigate your weaknesses and strengthen your strong areas during the entire prep time.

 The best tutor can have a lasting effect on the student, teach you the most effective way to review missed questions and find ways to increase your score.
 A good tutor will help you increase the effectiveness of your study time outside of the tutoring session.
 Therefore it becomes essential to assess your potential tutor not only based on SAT tutoring but whether he/she is able to provide comprehensive guidance to the student.